WHAT IS THE LEAD FELLOWSHIP?

 There are several qualifications for the LEAD Fellowship.

 • Must be a member or actively pursuing membership at CoaH.

 • Must be participating in a CG.

 • Must have an exemplary and teachable character.

 • Must commit to the full year and at least 80% of attendance.

 • Must commit to complete at least 80% of the homework.

 Even if you meet all the qualifications, space is limited, and not all who apply will be selected to participate.
 We will follow up with each applicant though, and this is a program that we hope to continue for many years to come, so there will be more opportunities.

-The cost for the LEAD School is $360 a person over the year; each curriculum course costs $30 and can be paid for individually.
+The cost for the LEAD Fellowship is $270 a person over the year; each curriculum course costs $30 and can be paid for monthly.
+There will be a few additional books and resources required that may cost a small amount.
 Financial aid is available by checking the financial aid box on your application.
 We do not want finances to get in the way of anyone completing this process.
 We are glad to provide scholarships as needed.